 Of particular note is the semi-visual code keyboard.
 Typing code requires precision that phone keyboards typically do not afford, and most coders (and learners) hate typing code on a touchscreen keypad.
 Grasshopper’s keyboard design eliminates this problem almost entirely, making writing a block of code simple on mobile.

 At no point did I encounter any errors, crashes, or bugs within the app.
-However, some reviewers on the Google Play store encountered bugs, like an infinite loading screen.
-That said, there are very few apps that do not have these kinds of reviews, and this app has an exceptionally low number of negative reports.
+However, some reviewers on the Google Play Store encountered bugs, like an infinite loading screen.
+That said, there are very few apps that do not have these kinds of reviews.
+This app has an exceptionally low number of negative reports.

-Grasshopper features a Google account integration or an email sign-up, along with an integration between the desktop version of the app and the mobile app.
+Grasshopper features a Google account integration or an email sign-up.
+It also includes an integration between the desktop version of the app and the mobile app.
 There is also a support forum accessible through the app.

 Admirably, at no point did the app ever make any mention of money.
 The app is free to download, and there are no in-app purchases.
 The entirety of the content is available at no cost, which is a refreshing—and rare—experience in today’s app market.

-If you’re new to coding, we highly recommend trying out Grasshopper to start your programming journey and to get the basics in a comfortable way.
-If you have some coding experience, however, you may find a better fit elsewhere.
+If you’re new to coding, we highly recommend trying out Grasshopper to start your programming journey.
+Learn the basics in a comfortable way and if you have some coding experience, however, you may find a better fit elsewhere.

 Overall, Grasshopper isn’t designed for professionals.
-Nonetheless, it’s a great resource for beginners to learn the basics while on the go.
+Nonetheless, it’s a great resource for beginners to start coding and learn the basics while on the go.
 The app features a convenient and easy-to-use interface, along with an engaging user experience, making it a top choice for new programmers.

 - Does Grasshopper have any in-app purchases?